 Don’t let the Bad Stuff keep you from sharing your work.
 The questions that you’re asked may guide you toward a deeper understanding of your project.
 They may challenge you to find answers beyond what is currently on the page.
 They may direct you to add or subtract.
 They may leave you with more questions.
 Somewhere in the questions you hear, you will find some insight to help you on your journey.

-Erin Dionne, leader of our upcoming workshop The Art of Giving and Receiving Critique, is an author and college professor who teaches creative writing.
+Erin Dionne, leader of The Art of Giving and Receiving Critique, is an author and college professor who teaches creative writing.
 She says, “Every professional writer that I know, when they are sharing their work for critique, they are entering into a conversation about their book.”

 When receiving critique, Erin suggests: